AMSTerUsers/AMSTer_Distribution/README.md

 **________**
 - New in V 20231003:
+  Because this new version includes major changes (also in the structure), it is hardly recommended to perform a new installation with the installer (MasTer_Install.sh):
   1. Some important files were renamed (e.g. FUNCTIONS_FOR_MT.sh), some files were moved in more appropriate directories and some directories were renamed for more clarity (like where to store some scripts or parameters files).
   2. The MasTer Toolbox is now distributed on a public GitHub repository and covered by a CC BY-NC-SA 4.0 license.
 A discussions group was also implemented on Github.
 Do not hesitate to visit and ask or contribute.
   3. A new section entiteled "trouble shooting" was started in the manual...
 To be continued...